TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Medium.
 Document @restrict decorator, restricts request types that a given method will respond to

 .. todo:: Difficulty: Medium. http://turbogears.org/2.0/docs/main/DownloadInstall.html references http://www.turbogears.org/2.0/downloads/current/tg2-bootstrap.py and this needs to be updated.
-Or does it? request from percious, contradiction from elpargo.
-Clarify with them before change.
+Or does it? request from percious, the code to generate the installer currently has tg.devtools/scripts/_installer.py and it's fixed at 2.0 only update needed is to hg

 .. todo:: Difficulty: Medium. critique the toc, and other organization.